The AeroPress Inverted Method (aka the upside down AeroPress)

 Steps to making an Inverted Aeropress

-Although Mr. Adler was creative enough to invent the AeroPress, his intended brewing method isn’t the most flavor efficient.
+Although Mr Adler was creative enough to invent the AeroPress, his intended brewing method isn’t the most flavour efficient.

 The three big problems with his method are:

 - Pouring the grounds and hot water on top of the filter allows some under-extracted coffee to drip into your cup.

 - Your grounds need longer than 10 seconds – about 1 ½ minutes – to properly steep in the hot water.

 - Using Adler’s method, the bloom, which is the thin layer of foam that is rich in aroma and flavour, is lost when it is pushed through the puck of grounds sitting as the bottom of the chamber.